Targeting Completeness: Automated Complexity Analysis of Integer Programs: Runtime and Size Bounds for Integer Programs

 \paragraphProof{Size and Runtime Bounds for $\TSet_{\mathrm{cyc}}$:} Let $\mathcal{C}\subseteq\TSet_{\mathrm{cyc}}$ be a simple cycle.
 Assume that we already inferred finite size and runtime bounds for the entry transitions $\entry_{\mathcal{C}}$ of the component $\mathcal{C}$.
 Then $\glo(t) = \sum_{\pret \in \entry_{\mathcal{C}}}\glo(\pret)\cdot (\locs{\{t \}}{\mathcal{C}}{r} \left[v/\Size(\pret,v) \mid v\!\in\!\VSet \right])$ yields a finite (global) runtime bound for $t\in\mathcal{C}$.
 Note that we can compute a polynomial runtime bound $\locs{\{t \}}{\mathcal{C}}{r}$ w.r.t.\ $\mathcal{C}$ if $\Program$ and hence the loop corresponding to $\mathcal{C}$ terminates (see \Cref{lem:correctness_chaining}(d)).
 Similarly, we can infer finite local size bounds via \Cref{lem:cyclesSB} and then lift them to global bounds $\Size(t,v)$ via \Cref{thm:lift_size_bounds}.

-\item As we only consider unit prs-loops, all local size bounds are polynomial (see \Cref{thm:completeness}).
+\item As we only consider unit \emph{prs}-loops, all local size bounds are polynomial (see \Cref{thm:completeness}).
 By \Cref{thm:completeness} also all local runtime bounds are polynomial.
 Note that polynomial bounds are closed under addition, multiplication, and substitution.
 Thus, all bounds which are constructed in the previous step (b) are polynomial.

 \item All size bounds are polynomial by (c).
 Furthermore, all local runtime bounds are logarithmic by \Cref{thm:completeness}.
 Inserting these polynomial size bounds (as in \Cref{thm:time-bound}) into the logarithmic runtime bounds yields logarithmic bounds again.